The Custody Trial

 After the Trial

-After the judge issues his or her decision, the decision is not enforceable until is it written and signed into an official order.
+After the judge issues their decision, the decision is not enforceable until is it written and signed into an official order.
 The judge may pick one party to “prepare the order” from the hearing.
 It is that person’s responsibility to prepare the written order from the hearing, submit it to the judge for review, and send a copy of the signed, filed order to the other party.

 If the judge granted a final custody order at the trial, see Getting the Custody Final Decree for information on how to prepare a Custody Decree.
 Otherwise, you can use the following form to get the judge’s order entered in writing.